TableCheck-Labs/code-review-guidelines/reviewers.md

 > This is a good start :thumbsup: This line, however, seems to differ from the spec.
 Could you explain this part to me?

-## Code Review Does Not Put People Down, It Brings People Up
+## Code Review Is Not A Personal Attack or Crusade

 https://habr.com/en/post/440736/